 Tips for Visiting Newport:

 1. If you plan to tour the mansions, consider joining the Preservation Society of Newport County.
-It's $55 for one, $80 for a couple.
 All mansion tours are free to members!
-And do plan to see the smaller properties, such as Hunter House, Chateau sur Mer and the Isaac Bell house.
+And plan to see the smaller properties, such as Hunter House, Chateau sur Mer and the Isaac Bell house.
 These are every bit as delightful as the larger houses, and filled with charming and significant architectural details.
 Website: http://www.newportmansions.org/

-2. Do take the Servant Life Tour at The Elms and the Beneath The Breakers Tour for a fascinating behind-the-scenes look at life and technology in the Gilded Age.
+2. Take the Servant Life Tour at The Elms and the Beneath The Breakers Tour for a fascinating behind-the-scenes look at life and technology in the Gilded Age.

 3. Don't miss Rough Point!
 It's owned by the Newport Restoration Foundation and located at the south end of Bellevue Avenue.
 Aptly named, the house was home to Frederick and Louise Vanderbilt and, later, tobacco heiress Doris Duke.
 The tour is fascinating!

-7. Walk around The Point, a beautifully intact Colonial neighborhood beside the harbor.
+9. Walk around The Point, a beautifully intact colonial neighborhood beside the harbor.